Text2Motion: From Natural Language Instructions to Feasible Plans: Results

-Suprisingly, we see \scgs{} closely matches the performance of its derivative \imgs{}, which has the added benefit of scene descriptions (like Text2Motion).
+Surprisingly, we see that \scgs{} closely matches the performance of \imgs{}, which is additionally provided with descriptions of all states encountered during execution (as opposed to just the initial scene description).
 This result suggests that explicit language feedback does not contribute to success on our tasks when considered in isolation from plan feasibility.
-In contrast, Text2Motion and \hm{} which employ policy sequence optimization over planned skills can better contend with geometric dependencies prevalent in \LH{} tasks and thereby demonstrate higher success rates.